 I’lam - Arab Center for Media Freedom, Development and Research was founded in 2000 by a group of Palestinian intellectuals and journalists active in the fields of civil society, media and research.

-The Center’s Director, Prof. Amal Jamal, leads a staff of experts in the world of media, journalism, legal representation, leadership development and research.
+The Center’s Director, Ms. Kholod Massalha, leads a team of experts in the world of media, journalism, legal representation, leadership development and research.

 Staff and Board